- Search The Registry

 John A. Lankford

 *John Anderson Lankford was born on this date in1874.
-He was an African American architect, attorney, blacksmith, real estate broker, professor, and author.
+He was a Black architect, attorney, blacksmith, real estate broker, professor, and author.

 He was born and raised on his parents’ farm in Potosi, Missouri, one of eleven children of former slaves Philip Anderson Lankford and Nancy Ella Johnson Lankford.
 His paternal grandfather was Rev. Philip Andrew Lankford; his paternal line can be traced back to the 1600s in France and to 1645 in Albemarle County, Virginia.